 - 1.1 This policy provides guidance to the Licensing Board and its sub-committee on the criteria to take into account when determining whether or not an applicant or an existing licence holder is a fit and proper person to be granted, have renewed or continue to hold a Hackney Carriage and / or Private Hire Driver Licence.
-Whilst criminal convictions will play a significant part in the Licensing Authority's determination on whether an individual is fit and proper or not, the Council will also take into account other factors such as demeanour, general character, non-criminal behaviour, driving abilities, and other police information etc. - 1.2 Whilst this policy primarily applies to the determination of driver licences, the principles within it are equally applicable to the determination of Private Hire Operator and Vehicle / Hackney Carriage licence applications.
-Consequently, where a conviction (as defined below) is considered relevant to the fitness and propriety / suitability of an individual to hold (or be granted) a Private Hire Operator Licence or a vehicle licence, then this policy must be referred to in the determination of that licence / application. - 1.3 This policy will be immediately applied to all current licences, in addition to being considered at the time of renewal and grant of a licence. - 1.3 It is the responsibility of Rotherham MBC (referred to as the Council) to issue Hackney Carriage and Private Hire licences under the Local Government (Miscellaneous Provisions) Act 1976.
-In exercising this duty the Council will consider the need to ensure the safety of the public as its primary consideration.
-Licences will not be issued unless the person is considered to be 'fit and proper'. - 1.4 In seeking to safeguard the safety of the public.
+Whilst criminal convictions will play a significant part in the Licensing Authority's determination on whether an individual is fit and proper or not, the Council will also take into account other factors such as demeanour, general character, non-criminal behaviour, driving abilities, and other police information. - 1.2 Whilst this policy primarily applies to the determination of driver licences, the principles within it are equally applicable to the determination of Private Hire Operator and Vehicle / Hackney Carriage licence applications.
+Consequently, where a conviction (as defined below) is considered relevant to the fitness and propriety / suitability of an individual to hold (or be granted) a Private Hire Operator Licence or a vehicle licence, then this policy must be referred to in the determination of that licence / - 1.3 It is the responsibility of the Council to issue Hackney Carriage and Private Hire licences under the Local Government (Miscellaneous Provisions) Act 1976.
+In exercising this duty, the Council will consider the need to ensure the safety of the public as its primary consideration.
+Licences will not be issued unless the person is 'fit and proper'. - 1.4 In seeking to safeguard the safety of the public.
 The council will be concerned to ensure: - That a person is a fit and proper person in accordance with Sections 51 and 59 of the Local Government (Miscellaneous Provisions) Act 1976 (Part II) - That the person does not pose a threat to the public - That the public are safeguarded from dishonest persons - The safety of children, young persons and vulnerable adults - 1.5 The term "Fit and Proper Person" for the purposes of taxi and private hire licensing is not legally defined.
-However, in determining whether a person is fit and proper to hold a licence, those tasked with determining licences / applications are effectively asking the following question of themselves:
+However, in determining whether a person is fit and proper to hold a licence, those tasked with determining licences/ applications are asking the following question of themselves: